Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: The nonlinear Boltzmann equation

 \subsubsection{Proof of Theorem~\ref{theo:existence}}

-Again, the proof is adapted from~\cite{GMM} and we will only mention the main ideas of the proof.
-We begin by giving the key a priori estimate. \begin{lem} With the notations of Theorem~\ref{theo:existence}, in the space $\EE_0$, a solution $f_t$ to the Boltzmann equation formally writes $f_t = G_\lambda + h_t$, $\Pi_{\LL_\lambda,0} h_t =0$, and $h_t$ satisfies the estimate
+We begin by giving the key a priori estimate. \begin{lem} With the notations of Theorem~\ref{theo:existence}, in the space $\EE$, a solution $f_t$ to the Boltzmann equation formally writes $f_t = G_\lambda + h_t$, $\Pi_{\LL_\lambda,0} h_t =0$, and $h_t$ satisfies the estimate

 for some constants $C$, $K >0$. \end{lem}